AnyLog-co/documentation/examples/Connecting Nodes.md

 Nodes in the network are connected to peer nodes in the network and to 3rd parties applications.
 A connected node means that the node is configured with one or more listeners waiting for messages from peer nodes and applications.
-When messages are received, the node process the requests included in the messages (assuming proper permissions), and if needed, send a reply.
+When messages are received, the node process the requests included in the messages (assuming proper permissions), and if needed, a reply message is send.
 This document reviews how the listeners processes are configured.
 The table below summarizes the listeners types:

 | Listener Name  | Functionality | Protocol/API |